Memory management controller (Nintendo): AOROM

 The A*ROM MMC, named after the AMROM, ANROM, and AOROM cartridge boards that use it, was developed by Chris Stamper of Rare, and manufactured by Nintendo.
 It is found in games developed by Rare for Nintendo, Tradewest, GameTek, Acclaim, and Milton Bradley.
 It allows the PRG ROM to be switched in a single 32KB piece and uses CHR RAM for up to 256KB total ROM.
 Unlike other chips, it uses one screen mirroring.

 Third-party chips

-Nintendo maintained tight control over internationally-released cartridge hardware and did not allow third parties to use their own PCBs and mappers.
-This remained the case until late in the NES's commercial lifespan when Nintendo eased up the restrictions.
-As a result most third party mappers will only be found in Famicom or unlicensed cartridges.
+Several Japanese manufacturers produced their own Famicom cartridges, PCBs, and mappers, including Konami, Sunsoft, Jaleco, Irem, Bandai, and Namco.
+Nintendo had tighter control of NES cartridge manufacturing--third parties could only use their own hardware if they had the standard gray NES cartridge shell and included the 10NES lockout chip and consequently most did not do so for cost reasons, opting instead to simply purchase Nintendo's hardware.
+Acclaim, Konami, and Tengen manufactured their own cartridge PCBs and used third-party mappers as did Sunsoft for a single game (Batman: Return of the Joker).